ragu222/charges-may-apply/README.md

 # charges-may-apply

+\*\*UPDATE\*\*
+I updated the the code so that it's much cleaner.
+It looks a little more polished instead of a proof of concept, but the it's basically doing the same thing as before.
 --
 ##Description
 The goal of this project is to send an alert via text message to a mobile number when the value in a specific Google Sheet cell falls below a certain threshold.